 The spread is variable depending on the instrument being traded.
 For the benchmark, we checked their EURUSD spread, it is on average 1 pip with their Standard account.

 Trading Conditions – Exness offers ZAR base currency trading account.
 They have 107 currency pairs, which is more than most other platforms.
 And Exness offers trading on 100+ other CFD instruments.
+One good thing is that they don’t charge overnight fees for these other CFD instruments like there is no Swap fees for CFDs on commodities.

 Exness App Pros